Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/model_load_save.md

 ## Use get_variable to create/obtain model parameters object

-We can use `oneflow.get_variable` to create or obtain an object, this object can be used to interact with information in global job functions.
-When calling the interface of `OneFlow.CheckPoint`.
-This object will also be stored automatically or recovered from storage devices.
+We can use `oneflow.get_variable` to create or obtain an object and this object can be used to interact with information in global job functions.
+When we call the interface of `OneFlow.CheckPoint`, this object will also be stored automatically or recovered from storage devices.

 Because of this feature, the object created by `get_variable` is used to store model parameters.
 In fact, there are many high levels interface in OneFlow (like `oneflow.layers.conv2d`).
 We use `get_variable` to create model parameters internally.